tomsons22/FOND-SAT/README.md

 For easiness to use, this includes a pre-compiled version of Minisat.
 This pre-compiled version does not allow the use of time/memory limits.
 If you want to try another SAT solver (or use time/memory contraints), the following parts of the code should be modified:
 - *src/main.py:* comment line 117.
 - *src/main.py:* uncomment line 118 and adapt it to the corresponding SAT solver.
 - *src/CNF.py:* line 200 corresponds to the function *parseOutput(...)* which reads the file output by the SAT solver.
-This function should be modifiy to parse the output of your SAT solver (works for versions of Minisat).
+This function should be modified to parse the output of your SAT solver (works for versions of Minisat).
 - **RECOMMENDATION:** install a version of Minisat from *http://minisat.se/*, comment line 117 of *main.py* and uncomment line 118.
 Using another version of Minisat will allow the use of time/memory constraints, and does not require the modification of *parseOutput(...)*.
 The results shown in the paper were obtained using a newer version of Minisat, not the pre-compiled version.